SeriousOldMan/Simulator-Controller/Docs/Updates.md

 This release takes the next step for Cato, the Virtual Race Strategist and introduces integrations for iRacing, rFactor 2 and RaceRoom Racing Experience.
 Nothing to do here on your side.
 Small adaptions may be necessary for:

-  - A new plugin parameter *raceStrategist* has been implemented for the ["Race Strategist" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-strategist), which allows you to enable or disble the assistant from your controller hardware.
+  - A new plugin parameter *raceStrategist* has been implemented for the ["Race Strategist" plugin](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-strategist), which allows you to enable or disble the Assistant from your controller hardware.
 Maybe you want to add this parameter to your configuration.
   - [For Developers]: The class *RaceEngineerSimulatorPlugin* has been renamed to *RaceAssistantSimulatorPlugin* the methods *getAction* and *fireAction* of the class *SimulatorController* have been renamed to *getActions* and *fireActions* and now support multiple actions for one controller function.

 Note: Beginning with this release, the source code is no longer part of the distribution to save some space.
 But you can always load the sources from GitHub, if required.